Audio by @DelioPera

 Each withdrawal will give you a separate coin with a different history, so to an outside observer, knowledge of one of the coins being yours does not divulge information about your other coins, and therefore total balance.

 Ideally, you want to have coins/withdrawals to you of small spending amounts; amounts you may transfer in the future when Bitcoin is worth a lot more.
-But if you take it too far, you pay heavy withdrawal fees from the exchange.
+But if you take it too far, you’ll make many withdrawals, and the withdrawal fees by the exchange will add up.
+I think a mixture of large and small coins is wise.
 This is something you should consider, I can’t advise something that would suit everyone.